owid/co2-data/README.md

 ## Authors

-This data has been collected, aggregated, and documented by Hannah Ritchie, Max Roser and Edouard Mathieu.
+This data has been collected, aggregated, and documented by Hannah Ritchie, Max Roser, Edouard Mathieu and Bobbie Macdonald.

 The mission of *Our World in Data* is to make data and research on the world’s largest problems understandable and accessible.
 [Read more about our mission](https://ourworldindata.org/about).